JendyJasper/tooling/README.md

 ## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com

 Jendy Jasper is testing the jenkins webhook build, and it works.
-Make sure the jenkins user is same as the owner of the /mnt directory...
+Make sure the jenkins user is same as the owner of the /mnt directory.
+That's okay now